slim16165/single-category-permalink/readme.txt

 == Changelog ==

+= 2.6 (2020-08-01) =
+* Change: Now the plugin works also with Yoast (changes the canonical url, the og:url, and the url inside the schema)

 = 2.5 (2020-08-01) =
 * Change: Fixed problems when a post is under 2 hierarchy of categories (one primary and one not)